|Home Research Teaching Publications Press|

 Welcome to my homepage.
-I am a visiting researcher at Central European University in Budapest, Hungary.
+I am a Lecturer at the University of Exeter in the United Kingdom.

 In these pages, you will mostly find information about my research and teaching.